Are you considering a trip to the stunning southwestern tip of England? Are you wondering what things to do in Cornwall?

 18. Go surfing!

 Cornwall is one of the best, if not the best, surf spots in the UK.
+It’s the reason a lot of people come here so it’s definitely considered one of the best things to do in Cornwall – and something you should try!
 I haven’t surfed much but rumour has it Constantine Beach, Fistral and Godreevy are incredible spots to dive into the big blue and give it a go!

 19. Chase some waterfalls!